marshall62/dmart-api/docs/instructions.md

 ## Running
-Be in dmart root and source .venv/bin/activate cd api uvicorn main:app --reload
+Be in dmart-api root and source venv/bin/activate uvicorn main:app --reload

 ## Debugging the python API with VSCode